wires/mu-ffsm/README.md

 ## Idea

-We consider a special 'state machine' that maintains an internal state of type `S`.
-We then consider three classes of functions on it:
+We consider a sort of 'state machine' that maintains an internal state of type `S`.
+We then consider three types of functions on it:

 - entry : `* ⟶ S`